The Created angel Chronicles, book One

 “Underworld, or something similar.
 It’s Earth and under mixed,” he said, and my mind slid to a halt.
 “Penny for your thoughts.”

 “They’re much more expensive,” I said, stepping around him.
 I side stepped over the blood-filled trench and lifted the remains of the man’s shirt from his face.
 I let out a yelp and jumped back.
 I slammed into the far wall with wide eyes.
 The man was a demon I’d talked to not twenty-four hours ago.
-Michael followed, putting himself between me and the victim.
+Michael followed, stepping between me and the victim.

 “Leighla, talk to me.
 What’s wrong?
 What’s on his face?” he asked, and I shook my head.

-“I-I-I,” nothing else would come out.
+“I-I-I—” nothing else would come out.
 My mind was spinning too fast.
 “When did the last murder happen?”

 He blinked at me and looked to the wall then back.